 Is your business preparing for the biggest change in the history of UK telecoms?

-Many UK businesses are unaware that BT Openreach has now officially set the date for switching off the UK telephone network as we know it.
-The process will begin at the end of next year and the final switch-off will be in 2025 which may seem a long way off but with well over 15 million lines needing to be moved to a replacement service it really isn't and with this in mind it makes sense to begin making preparations to future proof you telecoms services as far in advance as possible.
+Many UK businesses are unaware that BT Openreach have now set a date for switching off the existing UK telephone network and moving all customers over to fully digital Voice over IP (VoIP) service.
+The process will begin in 2022 and the final switch-off will be in 2025 which may seem a long way off but with well over 15 million lines needing to be moved to a replacement service it really isn't and with this in mind it makes sense to begin making preparations to future proof your telecoms services as far in advance as possible.
+Below are some of the most commonly asked questions about the switch off and brief, factual answers.

 What does this mean for my business?